 - Partnership agreements: Addressing admissions and withdrawals, contributions, distributions, ownership, responsibilities and authority, decision making, dispute resolution, dissolution, critical developments, governing rules for buyouts and transfers

-To Further Avoid Business Litigation - Other Contractual Agreements Businesses Should Consider:
+To Further Avoid Business Litigation, Here Are Other Agreements Businesses Should Consider:

 - Restriction agreements: Establishing limitations on transfers of ownership